bruceharris/esteamator/BACKLOG.md

     And update the screens of all participants to indicate I have left And navigate to an exit screen that provides a link for me to re-enter the session

+## The Item Estimate screen - editing item description

+    Given a valid session
+    When I view the Item Estimate screen
+    I should have the ability to edit the description of the work item after it's been set And doing so should update the description as displayed on the screens of all participants

 ## The Item Estimate screen - editing my name

     Given a valid session